-- (a) It shall be unlawful It is unlawful for any person to keep, possess, or maintain any cow, calf, steer, or bull or any horse, mule, donkey or other animal of the equine family livestock on any uncovered parcel of land unless such the parcel of land shall have has a minimum area of 5,000 square feet for one such the first animal, and 2,500 additional square feet for each additional animal. - (b) It shall be unlawful It is unlawful for any person to keep, possess or maintain any cow, calf, steer or bull or any horse, mule, donkey or other animal of the equine family livestock within 100 feet of any actual residence or building used for human habitation (other than that of the keeper or owner of such animal), or any restaurant, cafe, or other public eating place, or any church, school or hospital.
-Such The distance of 100 feet shall be measured in a straight line from the nearest point of the shed, stable, barn, pen or fenced enclosure or area in which the animal is contained to the nearest point of such the actual residence or building used for human habitation, restaurant, cafe or other public eating place, or church, school or hospital. - (c) Any enclosure or structure used to contain livestock pursuant to this section shall be constructed in accordance with any applicable standards and requirements set forth in section 6-7 of this Code and the Building Code.
+- (a) It shall be unlawful It is unlawful for any person to keep, possess, or maintain any cow, calf, steer, or bull, or domestic or wild sheep, or camelids, or any horse, mule, donkey or other animal of the equine family on any uncovered parcel of land unless such parcel of land shall have a minimum area of 5,000 square feet for one such animal, and 2,500 additional square feet for each additional animal. - (b) It shall be unlawful It is unlawful for any person to keep, possess or maintain any cow, calf, steer or bull, or domestic or wild sheep, or camelids, or any horse, mule, donkey or other animal of the equine family within 100 feet of any actual residence or building used for human habitation (other than that of the keeper or owner of such animal), or any restaurant, cafe, or other public eating place, or any church, school or hospital.
+Such distance of 100 feet shall be measured in a straight line from the nearest point of the shed, stable, barn, pen or fenced enclosure or area in which the animal is contained to the nearest point of such actual residence or building used for human habitation, restaurant, cafe or other public eating place, or church, school or hospital. - (c) Any enclosure or structure used to contain livestock pursuant to this section shall be constructed in accordance with any applicable standards and requirements set forth in the Building Code.